temporalio/temporal-learning/docs/getting_started/python/run_workers_with_cloud_python/index.md

 This code reads the TLS certificate from environment variables and uses them to configure the `TLSConfig` object.
 It also retrieves the host URL and namespace from environment variables and passes them to the `Client.connect()` method.

+Next, you will set the required environment variables.

-## 3. Set the required environment variables
+## Set the required environment variables

 Before running your application, set the following environment variables with the appropriate values provided by your managed Temporal Cloud environment:

-- `TEMPORAL_MTLS_TLS_CERT`: Path to the TLS certificate file.
+- `TEMPORAL_MTLS_TLS_CERT`: The path to the `.pem` file with your mTLS x509 Certificate.
-- `TEMPORAL_MTLS_TLS_KEY`: Path to the TLS private key file.
+- `TEMPORAL_MTLS_TLS_KEY`: The path to the file with your mTLS private key.
 - `TEMPORAL_HOST_URL`: The host URL of your managed Temporal Cloud environment.
-- `TEMPORAL_NAMESPACE`: The namespace associated with your Temporal Cloud environment.
+- `TEMPORAL_NAMESPACE`: The Namespace Name and Account Id associated with your Temporal Cloud environment.

 <Tabs>
   <TabItem value="macos" label="MacOS">